Advertisement

 Alternatively, you could get an Uber or hire a taxi and head to Cascais in just 20 minutes.
 Explore as much as you can, then take the train from Cascais back to Lisbon.

-There are also tours that will pick you up at your hotel in Lisbon and take you to Sintra and Cascais for a day trip.
+There are also guided tours that will pick you up at your hotel in Lisbon and take you to Sintra and Cascais for a day trip.

 You may also like Top 5 Cities in Italy for International Students